Paul Callan: Early career

 Callan reached prominence as editor of the Londoner's Diary in the Evening Standard in the 1960s, and then with a Daily Mail diary column.
 He achieved a succession of scoops, and was responsible for training up a generation of young journalists, including the gossip columnist, Nigel Dempster.

 Callan later moved to the Daily Mirror where he wrote the "Inside World of Paul Callan" column which broke a number of major stories embarrassing to their subjects.

 Celebrity interviews

 Tiring of the gossip columns, Callan moved over to the celebrity interview.
-Callan's amiability and nose for a story made him a favourite of actors and publishers alike, and he has interviewed virtually every major Hollywood star in the last forty years, and members of the British royal family.
+Callan's amiability and nose for a story made him a favourite of actors and publishers alike, and he interviewed virtually every major Hollywood star in the last forty years, and members of the British royal family.

 He is credited with the shortest interview ever published.
 Meeting the reclusive Greta Garbo at the Hotel du Cap Eden Roc near Cannes, Callan got as far as, "I wonder..." before Garbo cut in with, "Why wonder?", and stormed off.
 The story ran across a full page in the Daily Mail.